 - Coast Guard – Household Goods Shipping Office

-There is an added option when moving within CONUS or OCONUS and that is referred to as a do-it yourself (DITY) move.
-This entails the individuals moving their household goods and items themselves with their private auto, or rental vehicle to their new duty station and /or to a storage unit.
+There is an added option when moving within CONUS or OCONUS and that is referred to as a do-it yourself (DITY) move, or Personally Procured Move (PPM).
+This entails the individuals moving their household goods and items themselves with their private auto, or rental vehicle to their new duty station and/or to a storage unit.

-Importantly during all PCS moves is organization and being knowledgeable about the entire process in order for any person or family have a firm grip on the entire move.
+Most important during all PCS moves is organization and being knowledgeable about the entire process in order for any military family to have the smoothest transition to a new location as possible.